gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -U, --username USERNAME          Username for authentication.
     -P, --password PASSWORD          Password for authentication.
     -I, --insecure                   Allow insecure HTTPS communication.  i.e. bad SSL certificate.
-    -q, --quiet                      No Output, do not print to stdout -C, --nocolor                    Disable ANSI coloring
+    -C, --nocolor                    Disable ANSI coloring
     -B, --benchmark                  Print benchmark time and exit/error after the command is finished.
     -V, --debug                      Print extra output for debugging.
     -h, --help                       Print this help

 Assign hosts to a power schedule.
-[name] is required.
+[schedule] is required.
 This is the name or id of a power schedule.
 [host] is required.
 This is the name or id of a host.
 More than one can be passed.
 ```

 #### power-schedules add-instances

 ```
-Usage: morpheus power-schedules add-instances [name] [instance]
+Usage: morpheus power-schedules add-instances [schedule] [instance]
+    -O, --option OPTION              Option in the format -O field="value" --prompt                     Always prompts.
+Use passed options as the default value.
+    -N, --no-prompt                  Skip prompts.
+Use default values for all optional fields.
         --payload FILE               Payload from a local JSON or YAML file, skip all prompting --payload-dir DIRECTORY      Payload from a local directory containing 1-N JSON or YAML files, skip all prompting --payload-json JSON          Payload JSON, skip all prompting --payload-yaml YAML          Payload YAML, skip all prompting -j, --json                       JSON Output
-    -d, --dry-run                    Dry Run, print the API request instead of executing it.
+    -q, --quiet                      No Output, do not print to stdout -d, --dry-run                    Dry Run, print the API request instead of executing it.
         --curl                       Curl, print the API request as a curl command instead of executing it.
         --scrub                      Mask secrets in output, such as the Authorization header.
 For use with --curl and --dry-run.